Jhsmit/cookiecutter-reproducible-analysis/README.md

 ## The resulting directory structure

-The directory structure of your new project looks like this:
+The directory structure of your new project (after installation) looks like this:

 ```

 ├── LICENSE
 ├── README.md                   <- The top-level README for developers using this project.
 │
-├── ava                         <- Source code for use in this project.
+├── src                         <- Source code for use in this project.
 │   ├── __init__.py             <- Makes a Python module
 |   |
-|   ├── prod                    <- Folder with 'final' production scripts
-│   │   └── script_x            <- folder containing one script / analysis module
+|   └── parse_data              <- Folder a set of related scripts / analysis modules.
-│   │      ├── output           <- output folder for this module
+│      ├── output              <- output folder for this module
-│   │      │    └── _rpr.zip    <- reproducibility archive
+│      │    └── _rpr.zip       <- reproducibility archive
-│   │      └── main.py          <- script / analysis module
+│      └── main.py             <- folder containing one script / analysis module
-│   │
-│   ├── stage                   <- Staging area.
-│   │
-│   ├── toolbox                 <- General use classes/functions/constants.
-│

 ├── data                        <- Raw input data (small files only).
 │
 ├── editable                    <- Folder with editable installed libraries.
 │
-├── hal                         <- Folder with general use (global) scripts.
+├── ava                         <- Folder with general use (global) scripts.
 │
 ├── metadata                    <- Metadata for the project
 |
 ├── config.yaml                 <- config settings available in hal.config.cfg object
-├── freeze.txt                  <- Output of pip freeze from the most recently ran script.
-├── pyproject.toml              <- makes project pip installable (pip install -e .) so ava can be imported
+├── uv.lock                     <- lockfile created and used by uv to create reproducible environments
+├── pyproject.toml              <- defines the project and sources for uv to create a uv.lock file

 ```